 Your course and university experience will give you skills that can be transferred to a wide variety of careers.
 Such skills include communication, persuasion, analytical and problem-solving skills, time management and working under pressure.
 All these are very desirable to employers.
 As many graduate jobs are open to students from all degree subjects, there is a wide range of career possibilities.
 For example, jobs in marketing, finance and HR.
 You could also work in a range of sectors such as arts, culture and recreation, energy and utilities, public services and transport.

-Here are just some of the new careers our graduates have chosen to pursue across our undergraduate courses:
+Here are just some of the new careers our graduates have chosen to pursue:

 The University will charge Home students £1,540 for each 30 credit module in 2022/23.
 Fees for subsequent years of the course have yet to be confirmed.

 The University of Warwick is not currently sponsoring students on part-time or distance learning courses with a Tier 4 visa and so if you require a visa to study a part-time or distance learning course in the UK which is longer than six months, you may wish to consult the 'right to study' page on our Student Immigration & Compliance website: https://warwick.ac.uk/study/international/immigration/othervisas/whatvisa before you make an application.

 See our finance information page for more information regarding financing your studies.